 During flood conditions, try to avoid contact with flood waters.
 Much of this water may be contaminated with sewage or gasoline.
 It may also be electrically charged if power lines are down in the area.

 If your car gets flooded, get out.
 Remember most flood fatalities occur with people in automobiles.
-If you can’t open the door, wait until the car fills with water…the pressure should equalize and the ddoor should open fairly easily.
+If you can’t open the door, wait until the car fills with water.
+The pressure should equalize and the doors should open fairly easily.

 If you’re stuck in a tree or on a rooftop, resist the urge to climb down into the water.
 You’re better off staying put and awaiting rescue.